AdrianPayne/Data-API-Flask-Pandas/README.md

 +  For question:
     >Which group performed the best?
     + The option that does not penalize for the number of members within each group has been selected, the result of multiplying the brushing averages and time per brushing per user

-## Next steps (Task 3 [Optional]: Make the code reusable and accessible)
-+ Create Flask API with two views:
-    + '/' method GET -> HTML form to upload .csv files and submit button
-    + '/' method POST -> Process .csv submitted and show HTML table with week statistics
-+ Encapsulate in a Docker/ Docker-Compose for dependencies control
-+ Deploy in AWS (EC2 service)

-More possibilities:
-+ For resource '/' method POST: show also some plots about statistic
-+ CSS style
-+ Create MongoDB Docker service to include statistics store?